-If 1, 2 and 3 are over statutory limit on Oct.
+If 1 , 2 and 3 are over statutory limit on Oct.
 1 of any year, excess funds are distributed to state trust fund accounts if there are no outstanding advances from General Revenue to either FUA or EUCA

 ^{}Effective tax after 5.4 is offset against 6.0% federal unemployment tax.
-For 2015 employers in 7 states are expected to be subject to reduced offset credits, resulting in increased FUTA taxes.
-Revenue from the increase in FUTA taxes is credited to the individual state unemployment trust funds.
+For 2016, employers in California, Ohio and the Virgin Islands are expected to be subject to reduced offset credits, resulting in increased FUTA taxes.